whalesyong/tp/docs/UserGuide.md

 add -dish={dishName} [-when={date}]
 ```

-<br> Please add date in YYYY/MM/DD format only future dates will be accepted
+<br> Please add date in YYYY/MM/DD format only dates starting from today will be accepted

 **Example:**
 ```plaintext